Neuro-Mechatronics-Interfaces/MicroROS-PICO/doc/markdown/installation-wsl.md

 ### Connecting a device

-Using a Powersheel terminal as administrator enter the following command:
+Using a Powershell terminal as administrator enter the following command:
 ```bash
 usbipd wsl list - Note the BUS ID value for the USB device you want to attach to WSL
 ```